McShelby/hugo-theme-relearn/exampleSite/content/authoring/markdown.en.md

 +++
-description = "Reference of Commonmark and Markdown extensions" tags = ["reference"] title = "Markdown Syntax" weight = 3
+description = "Reference of CommonMark and Markdown extensions" tags = ["reference"] title = "Markdown Syntax" weight = 4
 +++

 Let's face it: Writing content for the web is tiresome.
 WYSIWYG editors help alleviate this task, but they generally result in horrible code, or worse yet, ugly web pages.